jmbucknall/EZDSL/ezdsl.md

                       /
                      c

-For a balanced tree see the red-black tree TrbSearchTree.
+For a balanced tree see the red-black tree `TrbSearchTree`.
 However if you are fairly sure that either (a) the number of data objects is likely to be small and/or (b) they will be inserted in a non-sorted fashion, then an ordinary binary search tree will be more efficient.